-Students leaving kindergarten should be able to:
+Students leaving first grade should be able to:

-- Write a few related descriptive sentences about self-selected pictures and personal topics. - Build and use a vocabulary of descriptive attributes. - Write responses to literature. - Construct lists fluently. - Sort and classify items or words in a list - Write a few related descriptive sentences in response to a picture prompt.
+- Write several related descriptive sentences about self-selected pictures, personal topics, or class topic. - Build and use a vocabulary of descriptive attributes. - Write responses to literature. - Construct lists fluently. - Sort and classify items or words in a list. - Write several related descriptive sentences in response to a picture prompt.